Brown-Puzzle-Club/brown-puzzle-club/content/puzzlethon.md

 <ol>
     <li>It'll be fun!
 We like making things.</li>
     <li>It's a great way for new writers to learn puzzle-writing.</li>
-    <li>We want to test our new tech stack before winter break.</li>
+    <li>We want to test our brand-new tech stack before winter break.</li>
 </ol>

 ### How can I be involved?

-If you're interested in participating in Puzzlethon (and you're a Brown or RISD student), fill out this form!
+If you're interested in participating in Puzzlethon (and you're a Brown or RISD student), [fill out this form](https://forms.gle/sWsfF7gDDDtHwPKi7)!

 If you're not a Brown or RISD student, you can check out our livestream, and solve the puzzles once they release.
 (Come back later for more information!)